divviup/public-docs/docs/references/janus-errors.md

 ### Forbidden Mutation

 The request attempted to change a resource that is immutable once created by re- using the identifier but with different parameters.
-Retry under a new identifier.
 (Note that re-sending the original request verbatim is always safe.)

 ### Aggregate Share Request Rejected

 A Janus helper has declined to produce an aggregate share for the requested batch.
-It may be the case that the batch is old enough to be eligibile for garbage collection, which is then refused to prevent replay.
+It may be the case that the batch is old enough to be eligible for garbage collection, which is then refused to prevent replay.